mockyeah/mockyeah/packages/mockyeah-docs/book/API/Expectation-API.md

 `.exactly(Number)` - Adds expectation that a service must be called exactly a specified number of times.

+## Structural

 <div id="body"></div>

-`.body(Object)` - Adds expectation that a service must receive only requests with bodies matching the body specified.
+`.body(MatchValue)` - Adds an expectation that a service must receive only requests with bodies matching the body specified.
+See [match value](./Match-Values.md).

 ```js
 const expectation = mockyeah